 At the end of life

 Home care can be extremely flexible and customised for your specific needs.
-Unlike in residential care, an older adult is more likely to be looked after by the same carer, which provides familiarity, companionship and makes life more comfortable.
+An increasingly popular alternative to the care home, an older adult is more likely to be looked after by the same carer, which provides familiarity, companionship and makes life more comfortable.
 Options for care in the home include twenty-four-hour care, short breaks for family caregivers, care in the home in an emergency, visits daily or several times a day or whenever needed.

 The majority of older people would prefer to live independently in their own homes but unfortunately this is not always possible.